AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 See the comments in `gps.conf` for more details on configuring.

 ### archivedir=
-The `archivedir=` option is used to enable a simple log and audio recorder of the activity on a node.
+This option is used to enable a simple log and audio recorder of the activity on a node.
 When enabled, a series of recordings, one for each active COR on the node, is generated.
 The file(s) will be named with the date and time down to the 1/100th of a second.
 This logging can be useful in debugging, policing, or other creative things.

 Sample:

 ```
 archivedir = /var/spool/asterisk/monitor ; top-level recording directory
 ```

 The [`archivedir=`](#archivedir) and [`archiveformat=`](#archiveformat) options can be implemented in the `[node-main](!)` stanza to apply to all nodes on the server, or in the per-node stanza for recording individual nodes.
 See [config file templating](../adv-topics/conftmpl.md/#asterisk-templates) for more information.

-**NOTE:** Enabling this function can adversly impact the CPU utilization on the device, and consume large amounts of the available storage.
+**NOTE:** Enabling this function can adversely impact the CPU utilization on the device, and consume large amounts of the available storage.
 You would be wise to implement a script or look at a utility such as `logrotate` to periodically flush old recordings and logs.

 ### archiveformat=
-The `archiveformat` option specifies the format of the audio recordings in [`archivedir=`](#archivedir).
+This option specifies the format of the audio recordings in [`archivedir=`](#archivedir).
 By default, the format will be "wav49" (GSM in a .WAV file).
 Other options you may consider include "wav" (SLIN in a .wav file) and "gsm" (GSM in straight gsm format).

 Sample:

 ```
 archiveformat = wav49                    ; audio format (default = wav49)
 ```

 ### beaconing=
-When set to 1 will send the repeater ID at the idtime interval regardless of whether there was repeater activity or not.
+This option, when set to `1` will send the repeater ID at the [`idtime`](#idtime) interval, regardless of whether there was repeater activity or not.
 This feature appears to be required in the UK, but is probably illegal in the US.

 Sample:

 ```
 beaconing=1   ;Set to 1 to beacon.
 Defaults to 0
 ```

 ### callerid=
-This setting allows the autopatch on the node to be identified with a specific caller ID.
+This option allows the autopatch on the node to be identified with a specific caller ID.
 The default setting is as follows

 ```
 callerid="Repeater" <0000000000>